xamgore/camera-pipeline-scripts/convert/README.md

 ## Description

-An util to concat `*.MTS` files and improve the audio loudness.
+An util that concats `*.MTS` files and improves the audio loudness.
 It is a typical pipeline that we do with video lectures.
 It can be expressed in the following commands:

 ```bash
 ffmpeg -i 'concat:0.MTS|1.MTS' -vcodec copy -acodec copy res.mp4